 Flexibility can give you a better swing for longer periods of time.

-This will allow you to not only prevent injuries but also helps you to achieve better performance.
+This will allow you to not only prevent injuries but also helps you to achieve better performance, especially if you incorporate senior golf exercises.

 Stretching plays a key role in this and it will do more than just relax your muscles.
 It will help keep your muscles supple and flexible so you can focus on your golf swing.
 By getting yourself properly prepared and improving your flexibility, you’ll see your golf game improve drastically.